California wildfires send film, TV productions scrambling

 “Everyone is usually rushing to complete production ahead of the holidays,” said Sokoloski.
 “This may put some additional time pressure to finish their work before the holiday season.”

-“Westworld”, the science fiction TV series by Time Warner Inc’s HBO, was among the productions that were temporarily halted on Tuesday due to nearby wildfires.
+“Westworld”, the science fiction TV series by Time Warner Inc’s HBO (TWX.N), was among the productions that were temporarily halted on Tuesday due to nearby wildfires.

 Later that day, one of the show’s stars, Evan Rachel Wood, on Instagram jokingly posted “Meanwhile, at work today...” alongside images of billowing dark smoke and a fire-breathing dragon.